mheap/nexmo-developer/_tutorials/en/client-sdk/android-shared/add-dependencies/java.md

 > **NOTE** You can use `Navigate file` action to opn any file in the project.
 Run keyboard shortcut (Mac: `Shift + Cmd + O` ; Win: `Shift + Ctrl + O`) and typefile name.

-Now add the Client SDK to the project.
+Now add the Client SDK dependency to the project.
 Add the following dependency in the module level `build.gradle` file:

 ```screenshot
 image: public/screenshots/tutorials/client-sdk/android-shared/module-level-build-gradle-file.png